ArchiveBox/ArchiveBox/README.md

 <hr/>
 </div>

-**ArchiveBox is a powerful, self-hosted internet archiving solution that lets you preserve, collect, and browse archives of websites on your machine.**
+**ArchiveBox is a powerful, self-hosted internet archiving solution that helps you collect, save, and view sites you want to preserve offline.**

 **You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks/history, RSS, services like Pocket/Pinboard and more.
 For a full list see <a href="#input-formats">input formats</a>.